 If you are lucky (or unlucky) enough to turn 65 in 2020, plans C and F will no longer be available for purchase.
 If you decide a Medicare Advantage plan isn’t the way to go – take a look at Medicare supplements G and N. Plan G basically looks, feels, walks and talks like a Plan F, just doesn’t cover the Medicare Part B deductible (which is $185 in 2019) The only difference between Plan G and Plan N is that Plan N does not provide benefits for Medicare Part B excess charges, sorta like Plan C.

 I would.
 No one is going to kick you off the coverage if you already have it, and even though I personally think the premiums could rise pretty dramatically over time – you wouldn’t have this plan if you couldn’t afford the coverage in the first place.
-If you’re not in good health, I’d say definitely keep it.
-If you currently have Medicare Supplement Plan F or the high-deductible version of Plan F, you will not be forced to drop your coverage – obviously so long as you continue to make your premium payment.
+If you currently have Medicare Supplement Plan F or the high-deductible version of Plan F, you will not be forced to drop your coverage.

-If your monthly premium payment is already stressing you out, now might be the time to explore your Medicare Advantage options, or look into getting into a cheaper Medicare Supplement plan.
+Monthly premiums for Plan F can be high – and creep higher the older you get.
+Payment already stressing you out?
+Now might be the time to explore your Medicare Advantage options, or look into getting into a cheaper Medicare Supplement plan.
 Fair warning though, if you’re already sick (have chronic or serious health conditions) most states allow Medicare Supplement carriers to ask you health questions and decline your coverage request.
-So please don’t cancel any coverage without being approved for your next!
+Please don’t cancel any coverage without being approved for your next!

 That’s the million dollar question, folks.
 Most people I know think the MACRA changes will simply mean more people will buy Medicare Advantage policies since the two “best” Medicare Supplements are going away in 2020.
 I wrote a nice comparison article a few months back you can reference if you’re still unsure which way to go – Medicare Supplement or Medicare Advantage or simply sticking with Original Medicare and adding a PDP card to it.